Helene strengthens to a Category 4 hurricane as it nears Florida's Gulf Coast

 Beyond Florida, up to 10 inches (25 centimeters) of rain had fallen in the North Carolina mountains, with up to 14 inches (36 centimeters) more possible before the deluge ends, setting the stage for flooding that forecasters warned could be worse than anything seen in the past century.

 Heavy rains began falling and winds were picking up in Valdosta, Georgia, near the Florida state line.
-The National Weather Service said more than a dozen Georgia counties could see hurricane-force winds exceeding 110 mph.
+The weather service said more than a dozen Georgia counties could see hurricane-force winds exceeding 110 mph.

 Florida Gov. Ron DeSantis said that models suggest Helene will make landfall further east than earlier forecast, lessening the chances for a direct hit on the capital city of Tallahassee, whose metro area has a population of around 395,000.